Biz-mark/Quicksilver/README.md

 No configuration needed! :)

-**Just be sure that plugin can create and write/read folder "page-cache" in your storage path.**
+**Just be sure that plugin can create/write/read "page-cache" folder in your storage path.**

 ### Ignoring the cached files